Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Steel strings produce even greater tension than high tension nylon strings so imagine the damage they can do to your classical guitar.

-What Damage Could I Expect if I Ignored this Advice
+What Damage Should I Expect

 There are a couple of major things that could go wrong if you fit steel strings to a classical guitar including: